 Southfield’s Governing Body is responsible, together with the Headteacher, for the overall running of the school.
 Governors work as a team and aim to play our part in helping to make Southfield a happy and stimulating school for your child.

-Southfield School has ten Governors, made up of elected parents, elected teachers, representatives of the Ealing local education authority and Co-opted Governors.
+Southfield School has nine Governors, made up of elected parents, elected teachers, representatives of the Ealing local education authority and Co-opted Governors.
 Each Governor’s term of office lasts four years.

 The Governing Body meets at least once a term and deals with a wide range of issues concerning the school.
 It has two sub-committees – the Teaching and Learning Committee which covers the curriculum, and the Resources Committee which is responsible for management, finance, appointments and the School building.
 These Committees consider issues in more detail and report to the full Governing Body.
 As Governors, our main responsibilities are to: